Birmingham Midshires Conveyancing Panel Information

 Read More

-It is possible that Birmingham Midshires could request or audit my files as I am on the Birmingham Midshires conveyancing panel.
-How should I respond in the event of such a demand?
+Theoretically Birmingham Midshires could request or audit my files as I am on the Birmingham Midshires conveyancing panel.
+What do I do if I receive such a request?

 We can't comment specifically on Birmingham Midshires.
 Many major lenders are now introducing ‘file auditing’ as standard practice in relation to completed matters.
 This raises questions of confidentiality in relation to the borrower and the purpose to which the results of such audits will be put.
 The starting point is to remember that the file does not belong to your firm, it belongs to the ‘client’.
 But, of course, we will normally have two clients – the buyer and the lender - and you will owe a duty of confidentiality to each.
 So basically, you have to separate the file and just send the lender the parts solely relating to themselves.
 But, of course, as this will basically be correspondence with the lender, mortgage instructions etc.